akshaybadola/ref-man/README.md

 # Pdf Refs

-## I'm archiving this repo as the functionality here is enough for my needs right now and I can't maintain it at the moment
+## ~~I'm archiving this repo as the functionality here is enough for my needs right now and I can't maintain it at the moment~~

+## Unarchived and updated.

 Emacs plugin to generate bibliography file automatically from a given plugin using various other libraries.
+Also added functionality for browing gscholar with *eww*.

 The references are extracted from a pdf using allenai's [science parse](https://github.com/allenai/science-parse).